jon-jacky/Piety/browser/README.md

 ### Appearance ###

-Each web page appears in *two* editor buffers: we download the HTML sent by the server into a buffer whose name ends in *.html*, then our browser renders the HTML into text into a buffer with the same base name, but ending in *.txt*.
+Each web page appears in *two* editor buffers: we download the HTML sent by the server into a buffer whose name is derived from its URL (it often ends in *.html*), then our browser renders the HTML into text into a buffer with the same base name, but ending in *.txt*.
 Both buffers can be selected and viewed by the usual editor commands or keycodes.

 The URL of the page appears in the first (top) line of both versions of the page.